In the Cloud

 IMPORTANT

-When configuring the environment in production, the cloverServer should be set to https://www.clover.com.
-Be sure to specify the www subdomain.
+When you configure the environment in production, set the cloverServer to https://api.clover.com.
+Be sure to enter the www subdomain.

 • applicationId—Remote application ID (RAID) of the POS app

-• deviceId—Get thedeviceId, you must first retrieve an accessToken and your merchantId.
+• deviceId—You need to retrieve an accessToken and your merchantId before you can get thedeviceId.
 Then, make the following GET request to the Clover REST API:

 https://{cloverServer}/v3/merchants/{merchantId}/devices